 I enjoy sport in general especially running and am a member of Chiseldon tennis club and the Nuffield gym.
 I am Chaplain of Swindon Town Football club and an active member of the Swindon Rotary club.

-My name is Elizabeth Kendall.
+My name is Rachel Walsh.
 I am a Staff Trustee/Governor which means that I have been appointed by the teaching staff of the school.
-I became a trustee/governor in February 2018 and my term of office expires in February 2022.
+I became a trustee/governor in September 2021 and my term of office expires in September 2025.

 As head teacher of King William Street CE Primary School I am also a school Trustee/Governor.

 I have been head teacher at King William since April 2010.
 Prior to this I was head teacher of Northview Primary School and deputy head teacher at another local primary school.
-I am a mum to three children-Sophie who is an Assistant Psychologist, Tom who is working as a Teaching Assistant and Laura who having studied law is working as a solicitor in Bristol.
+I am a mum to three children-Sophie who is an Assistant Psychologist, Tom who is working as teacher in Swindon and Laura who having studied law is working as a solicitor in Bristol.

 My family and I have lived in the local area for many years and my children attended local primary and secondary schools.

-I have worked as a teacher at Commonweal School and was a staff governor for a year.
+I work as a teacher at Commonweal School and was a staff governor for a year.
 I trained to teach secondary history in 2003 but most of my teaching career has been teaching 11-16 year olds with a range of complex learning difficulties, particularly autism.

 I am proud to be governor and am keen to support and help improve King William Street School in any way I can.